-A search of the Asset Management Performance System (AMPS) records no INNS, injurious weeds or invasive native perennials within the scheme extents.
+The Asset Management Performance System (AMPS) records no INNS plant species or injurious weeds within the scheme extents.
+Of lesser note, invasive native perennial rosebay willowherb (2015 and 2018) is recorded in the carriageway verge within the scheme extents.

-Habitat immediately bordering the trunk road tends to be of low intrinsic value because the existing road verge is subject to cyclic maintenance e.g., grass cutting, weed control, tree, and shrub cut-back etc. The roadside verges therefore comprise a homogenous species-poor semi-improved grassland.
-Roadside vegetation generally offers low ecological habitat due to its limited scale, fragmented nature and high potential for disturbance owing to cyclic trunk road landscape maintenance, and the proximity of the trunk road (with its fast-flowing traffic).
+Habitat immediately bordering the trunk road tends to be of low intrinsic value because the existing road verge is subject to cyclic maintenance e.g., grass cutting, weed control, tree, and shrub cut-back etc. The roadside verges therefore comprise a homogenous species-poor semi-improved grassland alongside broadleaved tree and shrub shelterbelt.
+Roadside vegetation generally offers low ecological habitat value due to its limited scale, fragmented nature and high potential for disturbance owing to cyclic trunk road landscape maintenance, and the proximity of the trunk road (with its fast-flowing traffic).
 The presence of the trunk road also restricts continuity of, and connectivity between, habitats either side of the trunk road boundary.